 - Instability in the spine

 Vestibular syndrome in dogs is caused by abnormal function of the inner ear or brainstem, which results in a loss of balance.
-This abnormal function can be caused by the following.
+This abnormal function can result from the following:

 - Ear infection or injury